Everything’s Fine with the Garage Door Until It Isn’t

 Because we are in and out of them so often, we use the garage door without a second thought.
 However, it’s always a good idea to keep an eye on your garage door to ensure it’s working properly.
 For example, pay attention to the way that your garage door sounds so that when it sounds different, you’ll notice sooner if something is going wrong.
 It’s normal to have some rumbling and creaking, but when they become louder, have increased vibrations, or make popping sounds, it’s time to investigate.

 It’s important to pay attention to how your garage door rolls.
 If it doesn’t move smoothly, take a closer look at the wheels.
 The wheels that roll inside the tracks have bearings in them designed to make garage doors roll smoothly.
 If your wheels are metal, they’ll perform better when they are well lubricated, using a lubricant designed specifically for a garage door.
 Using oil or the wrong kind of lubricant can corrode your tracks and make a gunky mess on the wheels and your garage floor.
-When you see signs of wear on the wheels, you should replace them immediately.
+When you see signs of wear on the wheels, you should schedule garage door replacement immediately.

 Garage doors run on tracks located on each side of the door.
 It’s essential that these tracks are aligned, level, and free of obstructions or debris.
 This helps keep the door running smoothly.